#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Having a tumor in the brain is always a very serious matter, but today, more than 50 percent of all children diagnosed with a pediatric brain tumor will be cured of the disease.
+Today, more than 50 percent of all children diagnosed with a pediatric brain tumor will be cured of the disease.

 Tumors are masses of abnormal cells that can appear in all parts of the body and grow out of control.
 Tumors in the brain can be very complicated to treat because of the delicate surrounding tissue.